bayoen/bayoen.github.io/star/en/guide.md

 layout: bayoen-star-en
 ---

-# Instruction
+# Guide

-Let us give you instruction for *bayoen-star**.
+Let us give you instruction for **bayoen-star**.
 If you hurry, check 'Simply...?', or look out 'More Details!'

 ----